intersystems-community/irisdemo-demo-htap/README.md

 This is important, specially if you are going back and forth between running the speed test on one database (say InterSystems IRIS) and some other.

-In our tests, we found IRIS to ingest data 25X faster than MySQL and Amazon Aurora.
+In our tests, we found InterSystems IRIS to ingest data 25X faster than MySQL and Amazon Aurora.

 ### 2.3 - SQL Server 2019-GA-ubuntu-16.04 on your PC